The One Corporate Health and Wellness Idea Everyone Likes… and It’s Free

 While these two diet patterns were accurate in describing who might and who might not get diabetes, heart disease, stroke, and colon cancer, not all chronic diseases are related to these two diet patterns.
 When the same patterns were used to determine who might get breast or prostate cancer, there was no difference between the two.20,21 However, a prudent diet does appear to help breast cancer survivors avoid other causes of death not associated with the cancer.22

 Individuals who eat typical American fast food are eating a Western diet.
 Most fast food contains a lot of red and processed meats, white flour, butter, and other high-fat dairy products.
 French fries and sweets and desserts are very popular fast foods.
 In fact, fast food is a Western diet.
 That means that most fast food is actually causing many of the chronic diseases most Americans suffer from, including obesity.
+This is a reason why this corporate health and wellness idea of the fast food guide is greatly needed.

 There’s More . . .